15 of the Most Common Coffee Drinks Explained

 Latte, 15 of the Most Common Coffee Drinks Explained

-A latte is espresso with steamed milk and a small amount of milk foam on top.
+A latte is an espresso with steamed milk and a small amount of milk foam on top.
 This is basically the American form of a cappuccino.
 Rather than being equal parts foam, milk, and espresso, it has much more milk.
 It's smoother and gentler for a more American palette.
 You can add flavoring syrup to it to make different variations.
 For iced lattes, pour your espresso and steamed milk over ice.
+When served with double walled coffee cups, the latte is supremely enjoyable.

 4. Americano